Jump to content

 Darth Moxy

-If your customer base is primarily businesses, or you don't accept orders from individuals, you can set "Allow Personal Account Registration" to No. This will require that users enter a business name to create a customer account.
+If your customer base is primarily businesses, or you don't accept orders from individuals, you can set "Allow Personal Account Registration" to No under Order Settings.
+This will require that users enter a business name to create a customer account.

 User Feedback